mongodb/mongo-cxx-driver/etc/releasing.md

 Commit the latest version of the SBOM Lite document into the repo as `etc/cyclonedx.sbom.json`.
 (This may just be a modification of the timestamp.)

+Generate an updated Augmented SBOM as described below.

+> [!IMPORTANT]
+> If the SBOM Lite was updated, generate an updated Augmented SBOM as described below even if the `silk-check-augmented-sbom` is currently passing on Evergreen!

 ### Augmented SBOM

 Ensure the `silk-check-augmented-sbom` task is passing on Evergreen for the relevant release branch.
-If it is passing, nothing needs to be done.
+If it is passing, nothing needs to be done (unless the SBOM Lite was updated as described above).

  If the `silk-check-augmented-sbom` task was failing, update the Augmented SBOM document using the following command(s):